Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Background

 \subsection{History of Counterfactual Explanations}

 Counterfactual explanations have a long history in other fields like philosophy, psychology, and the social sciences.
-Philosophers like David Lewis, published articles on the ideas of counterfactuals back in 1973~\citep{Lewis1973:phil2}. \citet{Woodward2003:phil4} said that a satisfactory explanation must follow patterns of counterfactual dependence.
+Philosophers like David Lewis published articles on the ideas of counterfactuals back in 1973~\citep{Lewis1973:phil2}. \citet{Woodward2003:phil4} said that a satisfactory explanation must follow patterns of counterfactual dependence.
 Psychologists have demonstrated that counterfactuals elicit causal reasoning in humans~\citep{Byrne:psycho1,Byrne2019:psycho2,Kahneman1986:psycho3}.
 Philosophers have also validated the concept of causal thinking due to counterfactuals~\citep{VanFraassenBas1980:phil5,Woodward2003:phil4}.

-There have been studies which compared the likeability of counterfactual explanations with other explanation approaches. \citet{Binns:2018} and \citet{Dodge-explaining:2019} performed user-studies which showed that users prefer counterfactual explanations over case-based reasoning, which is another example-based approach. \citet{fernandez-loria_explaining_2020} give examples where counterfactual explanations are better than feature importance methods.
+Studies have compared the likeability of CFEs with other explanation approaches. \citet{Binns:2018} and \citet{Dodge-explaining:2019} performed user studies that showed that users prefer CFEs over case-based reasoning, which is another example-based approach.
+The work by \citet{fernandez-loria_explaining_2020} provides three interesting examples where the feature importance explanation methods fail to capture the underlying model, whereas CFEs do. \citet{cfe-fair-adequate-Asher} argue that the partiality and locality of CFEs make them epistemically accessible and an adequate form of explanations.